In this article, we explore the best (and most fun) Orange County’s Beach Towns!

 Ideas for a fun day: You can start the day browsing the attention-grabbing shops in town.
-You will find gardens, the California Shell Company and several galleries.
+You will find gardens, the California Shell Company, and several galleries.
 Food lovers would like to stop by the Temecula Olive Oil Company for free samples.
-End the day in the town’s main beach.
+End the day on the town’s main beach.

 Get away from the crowd: Seal Beach is not as popular as other towns in the area.
 Stopping here gets you away from the crowds.

 Huntington Beach is known as ‘Surf City USA’ (for years the city has disputed the nickname with archrival Santa Cruz).
 This is probably the city in Southern California where the pull towards a beach culture is most heavily noticed.
-Most stores specializing on surfboards, wet suits and beach apparel have a big presence in town.
+Most stores specializing in surfboards, wet suits, and beach apparel have a big presence in town.

 Get close to the action: The best vibe in the city is felt around Main Street which culminates in a long pier famous for having a lifeguard tower at one end and a turquoise / red roundhouse (home of Ruby’s Diner) at the other.

-Ideas for a fun day: Take a surfing or windsurfing class, have a Ruby’s shake, pedal to Newport Beach, try to find a bargain at the Main Street shops, eat fish tacos, watch the sunset from the pier and light a bonfire at night.
+Ideas for a fun day: Take a surfing or windsurfing class, have one of Ruby’s shakes, pedal to Newport Beach, try to find a bargain at the Main Street shops, eat fish tacos, watch the sunset from the pier, and light a bonfire at night.

 Get away from the crowds: For those preferring solitude, visit Sunset or Bolsa Chica beaches (north of Downtown Huntington Beach).

-Hot tips: Visit on a Tuesday evening to enjoy the ‘open air market’ known as Surf City Nights.
+Tip: Visit on a Tuesday evening to enjoy the ‘open-air market’ known as Surf City Nights.
 Little Saigon is only a few miles away.
 That presents visitors with the perfect excuse to try some really good Vietnamese food.

 Get close to the action: To make the most of the day, go to the Balboa area located in the peninsula of the same name (specifically around the Balboa Pavilion and pier).

-Ideas for a fun day: Play in the Balboa Fun zone, walk or bike the Boardwalk, take the ferry to Balboa Island, eat a Balboa Bar (ice cream), eat clam chowder at The Crab Cooker and watch the sunset from one of the piers (there are two!).
+Ideas for a fun day: Play in the Balboa Fun Zone, walk or bike the Boardwalk, take the ferry to Balboa Island, eat a Balboa Bar (ice cream bar), eat clam chowder at The Crab Cooker, and watch the sunset from one of the piers (there are two!).

 Get away from the crowds: If you prefer less crowded places, hike or kayak around the Back Bay.
 You can also visit the more secluded (and more picturesque) beaches located in the Corona del Mar neighborhood.